 Chris spent 9 year in the Air Force before being retired.
 He spent some time overseas, and half of his career as an instructor.
 He taught and certified Advanced Assaulters Course, Advanced Explosive Breaching, and the Nuclear Sniper Course.
 Chris is married to his wife Alex and they have two beautiful daughters Aurora and Aria.
 They enjoy camping, fishing, and hiking as a family.
 Chris is also an avid hunter, he spends most of his time devoted to this pursuit.

 Kathy has a bachelor’s degree in Business Administration from Northwood University.
-She spent 20 years working in customer service and production at a large printing company and is the co-owner of a campground with her husband Al. Prior to joining Applied Ballistics, she was the business manager and administrator for two local companies.
-She was also just re-elected clerk of her township.
-Kathy likes to make life fun, knitting and crocheting and going to shooting tournaments in a support capacity.
+She spent 20 years working in customer service and production at a large printing company, owned a campground, and was the township clerk before joining Applied Ballistics.
+Kathy likes to make life fun, enjoys knitting and crocheting and going to shooting tournaments in a support capacity.

 Mitch entered the shooting world in 2013 by entering F-Class Target Rifle competition.
 He, along with his father, are self-taught gunsmiths that have a passion for precision rifle shooting.
-Mitch’s shooting accomplishments range from Junior FTR World Champion in 2013, earning a place on the US Rifle Team for the 2017 World Championship cycle, to taking first place at the 2016 King of 2 Miles Extended Long Range shooting competition.
-He joined the Applied Ballistics team in 2014 as an intern.
-Mitch is currently an undergraduate student at Michigan Technological University perusing a degree in Mechanical Engineering with a minor in Aeronautical Engineering while continuing to learn about the science behind external ballistics and gain a wide base of knowledge and experience from the Applied Ballistics team of professionals.
+Mitch’s shooting accomplishments range from Junior FTR World Champion in 2013, earning a place on the US Rifle Team for the 2017 World Championship cycle, to taking first place at the 2016 King of 2 Miles Extended Long Range shooting competition and taking 1st place in open division at the 2019 Nightforce ELR Match.
+He joined the Applied Ballistics team in 2014 as an intern and is now a full-time engineer after graduating from Michigan Technological University with a Bachelors of Science, with a major in Mechanical Engineering and minor in Aerospace Engineering

 Before joining the Applied Ballistics team, Doc spent over a decade in the military; having served multiple deployments to Iraq as a Corpsman of Marines, and graduated with Honors from both Corps School and the top of his class at Field Medical Service School, earning his Fleet Marine Force Warfare Specialist device in Iraq.
 Shooting his entire life, and having grown up in East Texas, Doc’s childhood consisted of sports, hunting, and fishing.
 Doc attended school for Computer Science & Electronics Engineering.